a6ftcruton/ruby-submissions/1407/07_self_directed_project/sutton_jim.markdown

 -wireframes
--basic UI/colors/layout theme (layout should account for second address display) -defined basic user stories (what a user can/will do on the site) -user can sign in using OAuth (either Google or FB) -user can enter a single address
+-basic UI/colors/layout theme (layout should account for second address display) -defined basic user stories (what a user can/will do on the site) -user can sign in using OAuth (twitter)
+-user can enter a single address
 -user can see crime data for a single address (chosen data set for crime) -deploy to VPS

 * Nice to have:
 -placeholders for the second address (the
--address showing up on google map
+-geocoder / address showing up on google map
 -user ability to change search radius from default ( e.g. change .5mi to .2mi )

 * Uh oh:
 -deploy to localhost
 -allow UI to look a little shitty in service of delivering functionality

 ###Week 2:
 * Plan to have: